Fladbury: Cropthorne Mill

-Cropthorne Mill is sited on the far side of the river from Fladbury village, on the other side of the weir to Fladbury Village.
+Although not in Fladbury, Cropthorne Mill is sited on the far side of the river from the village, on the other side of the weir to Fladbury Mill.
+It is accessed by a rope ferry.
 It is a listed building built in two parts.
 More recent living accommodation was built probably in the 18th century was added to the much older working original Mill.
+The best view of Cropthorne Mill is across the river from Fladbury.